RaidMax/IW4M-Admin/README.md

 * Allow clients to use a [VPN](https://en.wikipedia.org/wiki/Virtual_private_network)
 * _This feature requires an active api key on [iphub.info](https://iphub.info/)_

-`Enable discord link`
+`Enable social link`
-* Shows a link to your server's discord on the webfront
+* Shows a link to your community's social media/website on the webfront
-* _This feature requires an invite link to your discord server_

 `Use Custom Encoding Parser`
 * Allows alternative encodings to be used for parsing game information and events